phicks22/python-beginner/README.md

 * Open python-beginner

 ---
-## Activating the Conda environment
+## Activating the Anaconda environment
 Make sure you're in the main directory of the repository (`'path/to/python-beginner'`).

 Next, run this in the terminal: